-Families Of Wuhan COVID-19 Victims ‘Pressured’ By Chinese Government To Keep Silent About Pandemic
+Families Of Wuhan COVID-19 Victims 'Pressured' By Chinese Government To Keep Silent About Pandemic

 Zhang also added that the CCP likely "trained" patients at hospitals and clinics to repeat the government's narrative to the WHO inspectors.

-Zhang is not the only one to speak up about the pressure facing residents of the coronavirus’s origin city.
-Over 100 Wuhan-based individuals who had suffered losses at the hand of COVID-19 joined a group on WeChat, hoping to find answers about the crisis.
+Zhang is not the only one to speak up about the pressure facing residents of the coronavirus' origin city.
+Over 100 Wuhan-based individuals who had suffered losses due to COVID-19 joined a group on WeChat, hoping to find answers about the crisis.
 The group was censored early in January, with three members receiving temporary bans from the platform.

 Worse, however, is that many in the network have since been put under surveillance.

-“[I had] police interviews, cameras pointing at home, and dismissal from work.
-They pressured my families, stalked my activities, which is completely unscrupulous,” one parent, who lost their only son.
+"[I had] police interviews, cameras pointing at home, and dismissal from work.
+They pressured my families, stalked my activities, which is completely unscrupulous," said one parent, who lost their only child.

 In addition to the surveillance, members have been contacted and warned not to speak to the press with derogatory statements about the Chinese government.